pipeline-tools/gusty/README.md

 [![coverage](https://codecov.io/github/chriscardillo/gusty/coverage.svg?branch=main)](https://codecov.io/github/chriscardillo/gusty?branch=main)
 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-gusty allows you to control your Airflow DAGs, Task Groups, and Tasks with greater ease. gusty manages collections of tasks, represented as any number of YAML, Python, Jupyter Notebook, or R Markdown files.
+gusty allows you to control your Airflow DAGs, Task Groups, and Tasks with greater ease. gusty manages collections of tasks, represented as any number of YAML, Python, SQL, Jupyter Notebook, or R Markdown files.
 A directory of task files is instantly rendered into a DAG by passing a file path to gusty's `create_dag` function.

 gusty also manages dependencies (within one DAG) and external dependencies (dependencies on tasks in other DAGs) for each task file you define.
 All you have to do is provide a list of `dependencies` or `external_dependencies` inside of a task file, and gusty will automatically set each task's dependencies and create external task sensors for any external dependencies listed.